dr-matt-smith/php-symfony-5-book/00_content/part06_security/chapter20_userCrud.md

 1. add a new String `role` property to the `User` entity

-    - HINT: use `make:crud User` and add the new property
+    - HINT: use `make:entity User` and add the new property

 1. change the `getRoles()` method to simply return the string `role` wrapped in an array: